MHSeddighi/word-translation-dashboard-with-public-view/README.md

 # 🌍 Translator Keyword Manager

-A lightweight translation keyword manager built with React and TypeScript.
+A lightweight translation keyword manager built with NextJs and TypeScript.
 This project allows users to manage keywords and their translations, switch between multiple language presets, and persist data locally.

 ---